 Continuing on her way, Aqua heads into the basement lab until she reaches its heart, the chamber where the queen kept her Magic Mirror, which still remains.
 Oh, this could be interesting!
 I wonder how the Mirror will behave without its mistress?
 Will it—wait, wait, wait a second.
 I forgot this was Kingdom Hearts and nothing interesting will ever happen to expand the mythos of the various Disney worlds.
 Carry on in whatever neutral fashion you’ve chosen to go with today, that’s fine.
 I have to accept these things.

 The game did bother to provide a little variety in this refight, and in doing so it revealed that once again, Aqua was meant to go later in the game than her brothers.
 Namely, this is just Terra’s fight plus a single attack.
 Not that it’s a very good attack!
 The spirit just pops out of the mirrored ground and spits a single fireball sort-of-but-not-really in your direction, mostly leaving himself open.
-If you are hit by the fireball you get Confused, and that makes me feel like the attack is more of an additional threat than an additional weakness, but it’s a real thin line!
+If you are hit by the fireball you get Confused, and that makes me feel like the attack is just dangerous enough to consider a mild threat instead of a total weakness for the boss, but it’s a real thin line!

 After the battle, the Spirit of the Mirror returns Aqua to the real world, and says “The Queen is gone, my service done,” implying that she left him with some sort of orders to guard the room… I guess?
 I’m straining here.
 At this point Aqua has to return to the Dwarf’s Cottage empty-handed, and since you can imagine that she doesn’t go kiss Snow White herself after they went to the trouble of showing The Prince, it should be no spoiler for me to say that Aqua doesn’t truly accomplish anything in Dwarf Woodlands except to give The Prince directions!
 I know I’ve complained in the past about how the main plot doesn’t seem to impact the Disney plots in any way, except for the incredibly thin suggestion that Sora or other good guys exist as a mitigating factor against the lesser enemies (Heartless and the like) to allow the Disney plot to go forward as usual, but today we genuinely did nothing, with the Prince apparently able to handle the Unversed on his own, and I’m not convinced the Prince wouldn’t have found Snow White on his own if we had left him to his own devices, just like in the film!
 I’m not sure why they chose to have her go bash around with the mirror instead of, say, run down the Queen, but the reuse of the Mirror suggests some corner cutting was necessary in one form or another.